abhiramdas99/proj01-multi-tier-web-app/README.md

    2) vagrant plugin install vagrant-vbguest
    3) vagrant up
  * check all the vm's hostname should be entered automatically in /etc/host file in your laptop or working pc
+ * Kindly note that, may be datbase export location will be changed for your case *